Contributors: Duc Bui and Roy Lopez

 Generally throughout the U.S. the electrification systems needs to be ~2.7x more efficient than the fossil fuel (NG) alternative to be break-even from a cost perspective.

 Increasing infrastructure failures across North America are prompting healthcare facilities to seek new solutions to build resilience beyond standard generators.
-Healthcare facilities can benefit from strategies such as photovoltaics, battery energy storage systems, and microgrids, each of which can help to ensure the continuity of operations during emergencies and natural disasters.
+Healthcare facilities can benefit from strategies such as photovoltaics, battery energy storage systems, and microgrids, each of which can support the continuity of operations during emergencies and natural disasters.

 Sustainability